vignesh1507/BackDropX/README.md

 # Contributing

 This project is open to contributions and suggestions.
 If you find any errors in the code or have difficulty understanding any part of the project, please feel free to raise an issue.
-We’ll be happy to help you with your concerns.
+I’ll be happy to help you with your concerns.

 # Future Development

-This project is designed to be scalable, and we plan to add more functionalities in the near future.
+This project is designed to be scalable, and I plan to add more functionalities in the near future.
 Some potential features include:

 1. Improved machine learning models for better image processing.